raybot1972/system-info-monitor/README.md

 - ⚠️ Resource alerts for low RAM/disk
 - 📁 Logging to `sysinfo_log.csv` every 5 seconds
 - 🛠 Packaged as a standalone `.exe` with embedded version metadata
+- 🌍 Public IP detection with fallback to local IP

 ---